 I recommend not washing your hair on the day you bleach your hair.
 Like I mentioned above, oils protect your hair.
 I like to make sure mine is good and greasy so I’ll use the boar hair brush right before bleaching.

-Follow the package's direction, and get to applying.
+Follow the package’s direction, and get to applying.
 Not to stress you out or anything, but every minute counts.
-Don't dilly dally around.
+Don’t dilly dally around.
 If you have long hair make sure you have enough bleach mixed up before starting.
-For reference, my hair is on the thin side and at shoulder length one Beyond The Zone Radical Bleach Kit will cover about half of my hair
+For reference, my hair is on the thin side and at shoulder length one Beyond The Zone Radical Bleach Kit will cover about half of my hair.
+If I’m only doing my roots, which is usually the case, one pacakge is fine.

 Don’t forget to put a shower cap on after applying bleach.
 You don’t want it dry up.